oliveoctagon/oliveoctagon.github.io/_posts/2025-04-22-pra-liquidity-reporting.md

 Follow the Olive Octagon company page to keep up to date with developments.

-## Get your reporting solution here!
+## Get your reporting solution [here](/products/pra-liquidity/)!

 At Olive Octagon we have implemented the PWD taxonomy for any companies wishing to test the XBRL conversion part of their Liquidity Reporting workflow.
-If this is of interest to you, please get in touch with us to discuss or arrange a demonstration of our solution.
+If this is of interest to you, please take a look at our [PRA Liquidity Reporting tool](/products/pra-liquidity/) or get in touch with us to discuss or arrange a demonstration of our solution.
 Equally, if you'd just like to have a call to learn more about the Liquidity Reporting requirements then we'd be happy to do this (and indeed have already done so for some).

 ---